shaunhoang/cml-site/README.md

     ```
 3. Add a featured image in the same folder, must be named `featured.jpg`

 4. Execute codes and render `.qmd` and `.ipynb` to Markdown locally.
-Quarto has benn configured to convert them into Hugo-compatible `index.md`.
+Quarto has been configured to convert them into Hugo-compatible `index.md`.
 (This step is not necessary for markdown files with no executable codes).
     - Run from root folder (e.g. `C:\...\cml-site>`)
       ```bash
       quarto render content/blog/my-post/index.qmd